 Supervisor's department: Physics

 Course number: PHYS 396 (Physics)

 Term: Fall 2013-2014

 Project start date: Tuesday, September 3, 2013

 Project description (50-100 words suggested): Generally, in non-contact atomic force microscopy (nc-AFM) the force sensing microfabricated cantilever needs to be oscillated with an amplitude of a few nm.
 Mechanical changes related to a force interaction manifest themselves as a change in oscillation amplitude and frequency.
 The cantilever is most often oscillated by a piezo electric element.
 This however also can lead to detrimental mechanical vibrations of the AFM system.
 A possible solution is to photothermally excite the cantilever.
 The project involves the implementation of photothermal excitation in AFM by coupling the IR excitation to a fiber optical interferometer used to sensitively detect the deflection of the AFM cantilever.

 Prerequisite: 1 term completed at McGill + CGPA of 3.0 or higher; or permission of instructor.

-Grading scheme (The final report must be worth at least 50% of final grade): final report 75%; Lab work 25%.
+Grading scheme (The final report must be worth at least 50% of final grade): 60% final report, 20% lab performance and 20% oral presentation.

 Project status: This project is taken.
 The professor has no more '396' projects this term.